MuritalaAhmed05/HNGX-stage3-AI-Powered-Text-Processing-/README.md

 - Summarized text should be concise and meaningful.
 - Detected language should be displayed clearly.
 - Translated text should be accurate and formatted properly.

-### State Persistence
-- Inputs and outputs should remain available even after a page refresh.

 ### Accessibility
 - All UI components should be screen-reader-friendly.